campsite-chat/.github/profile/README.md

 <div class="clear"></div>

 ## What is Campsite?
-Campsite is a new social platform built from the ground up with Rust and TypeScript to bring you a secure, fast, and sleek-looking chat app.
+Campsite is a new communication platform built from the ground up with Rust and TypeScript to bring you a secure, fast, and sleek-looking chat app.

 ## Why are all your repositories private?
 Everyone at Nord is excited about getting our first product ready and out to the public; however, we are equally scared of security and privacy risks.